Taking a photo of people taking photos of a plant.

 Corpse Flower

-The Corpse Flower (Amorphophallus titanum) is the largest unbranched inflorescence in the plant kingdom.
-It can grow more than 8 feet tall, blooms for only 1 to 3 days every year or so, and boasts a powerful stench when it blooms, earning the flower its putrid name.
+The Titan Arum (Amorphophallus titanum) also known as the Corpse Flower produces the largest unbranched inflorescence in the plant kingdom.
+It can grow more than 12 feet tall, blooms for only 24 hours every two to three years, and boasts a powerful stench when it blooms, earning the flower its putrid common name.

 The World’s Largest Flower

-The Titan Arum (Amorphophallus titanum) has been called the world’s largest flower, with a bloom that can grow to more than 8 feet in height and 4 feet in diameter.
+The Titan Arum (Amorphophallus titanum) has been referred to as the "world's largest flower", but it's actually an inflorescence that can grow to more than 8 feet in height and 4 feet in diameter.
 At the peak of its growth, the Titan Arum can grow up to 6 inches a day!
 It is a rare tropical plant native to the equatorial rainforests of Sumatra, Indonesia.

 Deep red blooming Corpse Flower.